jake142/laravel-service/readme.md

 ```
 #### Config

-You can either use vendor:publish to publish the config files for each service or you can publish the laravel-service config files that will get updated when you add new configs to a service.
+You can either use vendor:publish to publish the config files for each service or you can publish the laravel-service config file which will get updated when you add new configs to a service.
 If you use the laravel-service config file you access the config values as following:

 ```php
 config('laravel-service.<version>.<service>.<config_file>.<value>');